Can a scissor lift be used on grass? The answer is yes, but strict conditions must be met.

 Is the chassis level?

-Are there overhead obstacles like power lines or branches?
+Are there overhead obstacles like wires or branches?

 Key reminder: